 Note that these cabins can feel a bit claustrophobic, though.
 There are no windows, so try and get one with easy access to other parts of the ship.

 Alternatively, some people deal with motion sickness best when they’re outside and looking at the ocean’s horizon.
 Sometimes looking out across the waves makes you feel their motion less.
-If you’re one of them, don’t lock yourself in a cabin at the bottom of the ship.
+If you’re one of those people, don’t lock yourself in a cabin at the bottom of the ship.
 In that case, you need to be in the opposite type of room—one with a large balcony that overlooks the ocean.

 These kinds of rooms, of course, are fantastic just because they have an expansive view.
 They’re not only useful when you’re feeling ill.
 During calm conditions, which are the most common conditions anyway, you’ll have to chance to just sit and enjoy the view.
 If you’re visiting a calm destination, a balcony room is without question the best place to stay on a cruise ship.